Frequently Asked Questions

 - Biology and math requirements should be scheduled early in your course plan; delaying them delays your application from being complete.

-- Health Career programs do not accept Pass/No Pass grades for admission courses taken at Tri-C. A letter grade of C or better must be achieved.
+- Health Career programs do not accept Pass/No Pass grades for admission courses taken at Tri-C. A letter grade of "C" or better must be achieved.

-- Minimum Tri-C cumulative GPA of 2.4 must be maintained during the entire length of the program.
+- Minimum Tri-C cumulative GPA of 2.4 must be maintained during the entire length of the Program.

 When are the admission courses offered?

-Most admission courses are offered every semester at Tri-C. Many offer both day and evening class times; a few offer virtual classes.
+Many admission courses are offered every semester at Tri-C. Many offer both day and evening class times; a few offer virtual classes.
 DMS-specific admission courses are only offered at the Western Campus.
 DMS-1320, Introduction to Scanning, is only offered spring semester due to lab availability.

 Can I take the admission courses closer to my home/work?